 In 1994 the LWI trail committee conducted a trail usage survey from April to September.
 From this survey it was estimated that the trail had been used an impressive 10,000 times.
 Running and cycling accounted for 52% of the trail usage.
 The observations suggested that the public viewed the trail more for healthy recreation rather than a nature trail.
 During this year another funding venture raised $9,000.
 These funds, as before, were used to repair gates, weed control, insurance and taxes.

 As part of the trail management plan, Gord Catterson, of LWI, organized annual Earth Day trail clean-up from Confederation Street to Mandaumin Road.
-Public participation was always very significant, and each year a large dumpster (4) was filled.
+Public participation was always very significant, and each year a large dumpster was filled.
 This arrangement lasted for some 25 years.
 In 2013, Gord passed the responsibility to Lambton Outdoor Club (LOC).
 Thus ended LWI’s involvement with HWNT.
 For a shorter period of time, LWI was involved in light trail clean-up of the trail section from Mandaumin to Camlachie village

-The City of Sarnia has been very supportive as manifested through the activities of the Bluewater Trail Committee.
-Where we had a gravelly foot path, a few feet wide within a 100ft corridor we now have a 6 ft path of hard packed surface.
+The City of Sarnia has been very supportive through its support of the Bluewater Trail Committee.
+Where we had a gravelly foot path, a few feet wide within a 100ft corridor we now have a 6 ft path of hard packed surface, much of it resurfaced in 2016.
 Parents can now push their buggies on the trail.
 Proper gates have been installed at key points.
-The two bridges on the trail have been upgraded with safer railings, and wider passage way.
+The two bridges on the trail have been upgraded with safer railings, and wider passage ways.
+Signalled crossings have been added at Michigan Ave, Finch Drive, Wellington and Exmouth Streets.
+Improved crosswalk markings have been installed at most crossings.
 Periodically, overgrown vegetation is cut back.